iamkirankumaryadav/Tableau/README.md

 ### `Evaluate`

-- Users verify that `Tableau` has correctly assigned data types, and they can make changes on the `Data Source` page if the data type is wrong.
+- Verify that `Tableau` has correctly assigned data types, and they can make changes on the `Data Source` page if it is wrong.
 - They can also rename misspelled fields, split the field value in separate field.
 - Any changes made in Tableau are not written to native data source (Original data).
 - Changes are instead stored as `metadata` in a Tableau file called a Tableau Data Source `.tds`